-Though there may have been only two days of walking, there still has been enough written that a single posting would be very long so I am splitting it.
+Though there may have been only two days of walking, there has been enough of the account written, that a single posting would be very long so I am splitting it.
 After those entries, I need to share other outings too: Northumberland & Scottish Borders, Isle of Man, Northwest Wales and Gower.
-These may date from a few months ago but the pleasant experiences of walking out in the countryside remain fresh as I discovered while reliving those I enjoyed around Cowal.
+These may date from a few months ago but the pleasant experiences of walking out in the countryside remain fresh, as I discovered while reliving those I enjoyed around Cowal.

 In recent months, my excursions into the countryside have been around Macclesfield and involved cycling rather than walking.
 That there has been so much sunny weather this past autumn has made these snatches possible, though it would have been nicer to have had longer escapades too.
 Even the shorter local ones have left me with ideas to follow up such as an out and back stroll from Alderley Edge to Hare Hill and overlooking Pott Shrigley from Nab Head.
 Both are short outings but they could come in handy on the short days that abound this time of year.
 Of course, I feel the need to go further afield but I need to do some pondering and planning before something comes of that; a certain Cameron McNeish is editing a new magazine called Scottish Walks that could come in handy as will the ones that I usually consult.
 Before and during those though, there are some trips to share.